 Karen McAulay is Music and Academic Services Librarian at the Royal Conservatoire of Scotland (formerly RSAMD), and is a Fellow of the Chartered Institute of Library and Information Professionals.
 She gained her PhD in Music from the University of Glasgow in 2009, on Scottish song collecting c.1760-1888, and has a book, Our Ancient National Airs: Scottish Song Collecting from the Enlightenment to the Romantic Era, was published by Ashgate in 2013.
 She is a church organist and choir director.

 Barnaby Brown has been investigating pibroch as a performer since 1995.
 He began reviving the northern triplepipe in 2003 and works in a variety of intercultural, traditional and early music ensembles as a composer-performer.
 His publications concern Scotland’s harp and piping traditions and he lectured at the Royal Conservatoire of Scotland for six years before moving to Cambridge to begin full-time PhD research in 2012.

 Luca Guariento was awarded BA and MA in Musicology at the University of Bologna, Italy, his masters dissertation focusing on Robert Fludd’s De templo musicæ (1618).
-He continued and widened the horizons of his research on Fludd’s philosophy with a Ph.D. at the University of Glasgow.
-He is also Digital Fellow for Cultures of Knowledge: Networking the Republic of Letters, 1550-1750 (University of Oxford) and Project Assistant for The Consultation Letters of Dr William Cullen (University of Glasgow).
+He continued to widen the horizons of his research on Fludd’s philosophy with a PhD at the University of Glasgow.
+He is Research Systems Developer for the College of Arts at the University of Glasgow.
+He is also Digital Fellow for Cultures of Knowledge: Networking the Republic of Letters, 1550-1750 (University of Oxford).

 Systems Developer (initial phase)